devcarlosperez/the-lord-of-the-rings-project/README.md

 - I've based the structure and style of this README on two templates: [Template 1](https://github.com/devcarlosperez/japan-project) and [Template 2](https://github.com/othneildrew/Best-README-Template)
 - I followed a tutorial to implement the Scroll to Top button functionality: [Video](https://www.youtube.com/watch?v=pKbNCWb6USQ)
+- I followed a tutorial on how to implement RSS feeds from [W3Schools](https://www.w3schools.com/xml/xml_rss.asp)

 ## Acknowdledgments